-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
-Enroll in the new Medicare health plan.
-You will automatically be disenrolled from VIVA MEDICARE Prime when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from VIVA MEDICARE Prime when your new plan's coverage begins.
+If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan. • Enroll in the new Medicare health plan.
+Your new coverage will begin on the first day of the following month.
+You will automatically be disenrolled from VIVA MEDICARE Extra Value when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan.
+Your new coverage will begin on the first day of the following month.
+You will automatically be disenrolled from VIVA MEDICARE Extra Value when your new plan's coverage begins.
 Original Medicare without a separate Medicare prescription drug plan.
-Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the late enrollment penalty.
+If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+If you disenroll from Medicare prescription drug coverage and go 63 days or more in a row without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
 Send us a written request to disenroll.
 Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+You can also contact Medicare, at 1-800- MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
-You will be disenrolled from VIVA MEDICARE Prime when your coverage in Original Medicare begins.
+You will be disenrolled from VIVA MEDICARE Extra Value when your coverage in Original Medicare begins.